Znamm9/appiumTestTask/README.md

 ## P.S.
 I use JSon only in one place, to demonstrate I know how to work with it.
 I prefer to leave all test data in feature files if possible.
-Also, app sometimes crashes (my guess is due to old version it was build), I'd recommend to add retry and taking screenshots on failure, but today it would be too much for this task, so I decided to skip it
+Also, the app sometimes crashes (my guess is due to the old version it was built), I'd recommend adding retry and taking screenshots of failure, but today it would be too much for this task, so I decided to skip it